veer-mehta/calculator-js/README.md

 # calculator-js
-A simple Calculator made using HTML, CSS and JavaScript
+A simple Calculator page made using HTML, CSS and JavaScript